Previous topic

 Note

 Starting with version 5.0.0, Recursor supports a new YAML syntax for configuration files.
 A configuration using the old style syntax can be converted to a YAML configuration using the instructions in Conversion of old-style settings to YAML format.
-In a future release support for the “old-style” settings decribed here will be dropped.
+In a future release support for the “old-style” settings described here will be dropped.
 See PowerDNS Recursor New Style (YAML) Settings for details.

 Note